Hand weakness can stem from a variety of conditions, such as carpal tunnel syndrome, arthritis, peripheral neuropathy, and ganglion cysts.

 Treatment

-The treatment for a stroke depends on the type of stroke a person has experienced.
+The treatment for a stroke depends on the type of stroke.

-A person should seek emergency medical attention if they notice any symptoms of a stroke.
+A person should seek emergency medical attention if they notice any stroke symptoms.

-A person should consult their doctor if they have sudden weakness in one or both hands.
+A person should consult a doctor if they have sudden weakness in one or both hands.

-They should also contact a doctor if the treatment they are currently using is not working.
+It is also recommended to contact a doctor if a treatment is not working.
 A doctor may help determine a better course of treatment.

-During the examination, the doctor may test a person’s strength and pain level.
+During the examination, the doctor may test a person’s hand strength and pain level.

 If needed, the doctor may order additional imaging tests to look at the joints.
 This may include an X-ray or MRI scan.
-A doctor can use this to diagnose conditions such as arthritis and assess the amount of damage to the joints.
+A doctor can use imaging tests to diagnose conditions such as arthritis and assess the amount of damage to the joints.

-It can also be a part of many different health conditions that cause neuropathy.
+It can also be part of many different health conditions that cause neuropathy.

 A person will likely experience other symptoms, such as pain, swelling, or limited mobility of the hand or fingers.

-A person should contact their doctor about all the symptoms they experience.
+A person should contact a doctor about all their symptoms.
 A doctor can diagnose the issue and recommend treatments based on the underlying condition causing the weakness.